-This recipe utilizes a short cut ingredient: instant yeast.
-It’s also called rapid rise or quick rise yeast.
-These types of yeast are specifically created to allow you add the yeast directly into the mix with all of the ingredients without a need for proofing (aka the step where you combine the yeast with warm liquid for 5 minutes).
+This recipe utilizes a shortcut ingredient: instant yeast.
+It’s also sometimes called rapid-rise or quick-rise yeast.
+These types of yeast are specifically created to allow you to add the yeast directly into the mix with all of the ingredients without a need for proofing (aka the step where you combine the yeast with warm liquid for 5 minutes).
 You can buy my all-time favorite yeast here on Amazon.

 If you don’t have or can’t find instant yeast, you can easily use active dry yeast instead.
 Simply combine it with the warm liquid called for in the recipe and allow it to proof for 5 minutes before adding into the bowl with the other ingredients.

 - Avoid adding too much extra flour to the dough.
 The exact amount of flour you’ll need will depend on your kitchen environment and even the brand of flour you’re using.
 Things like humidity and altitude can affect your dough.
 You may not need all the flour called for in the recipe.
 You may need a little more.
-Add it in gradually just until the dough comes together.
+Add it in gradually, just until the dough comes together.
+Trust me, it’s better to have sticky dough than dense, dry rolls.

-Be sure to knead the dough properly to get rolls that hold their shape and bake up nice and fluffy.
-I call for a stand mixer to make easy work of kneading in this recipe, but you can also knead by hand.
-You can see my full tutorial on how to knead dough here.
+Yes!
+I call for a stand mixer to make easy work of kneading in this Soft Butter Dinner Rolls recipe, but you can also knead by hand.
+Be sure to knead the dough properly, until the dough is smooth and elastic, to get rolls that hold their shape and bake up nice and fluffy.
+Check out my full tutorial on how to knead dough here.

-The same finger test can be done again when the rolls are shaped and getting ready for baking.
+- The same finger test can be done again when the rolls are shaped and ready to bake.